Cezzyy/Cezzyy/README.md

 ![Wave](https://raw.githubusercontent.com/mayhemantt/mayhemantt/Update/svg/Bottom.svg)

 **Thanks for stopping by!
-Feel free to explore my repositories and don't hesitate to reach out! and I am Looking for Internships! 🚀**
+Feel free to explore my repositories and don't hesitate to reach out! and I am Looking for Internships pls! 🚀**

 </div>